Football in Belgium: Antwerp

 Antwerp Province has a long tradition of football.
 The first Belgian clubs were established in the city of Antwerp (Antwerp Lyon's Club, A.S.
 Anvers-Borgerhout, and most notably Royal Antwerp, which is the country's oldest club and which is affectionately referred to as the "Great Old" by its supporters and the media).

-Three clubs from this province currently play in the top flight: Royal Antwerp, KV Mechelen and K Beerschot VA while KVC Westerlo and Lierse Kempenzonen play in the First Division B.
+Three clubs from this province currently play in the top flight: Royal Antwerp, KV Mechelen and K Beerschot VA while KVC Westerlo and K. Lierse S.K. play in the First Division B.

 Limburg

 Two clubs from Limburg Province currently play in the First Division A: KRC Genk and Sint-Truiden.
 Additionally, one club represents the province in First Division B: Lommel SK.